 Before the Budgeting & Accounting Act of 1921, no single government entity oversaw the entire budget.
-Departments submitted requests to Congress.
-After World War I, Congress members saw wartime spending raised the national debt and thought they needed more control over government expenditures.
+Instead, departments simply submitted budget requests to Congress.
+After World War I, Congress members saw how wartime spending raised the national debt and thought they needed more control over government expenditures.
 Modern budgeting debates still hinge on the powers given to the Congress and the President in this act.
 The restrictions keep either branch from dominating budget decisions.

 The act didn't link the budgeting process to the amount of revenues brought in through taxes.
 The result is deficits and surpluses since the budget isn't based on what money is available.
 It puts the focus on what the country wants rather than what it can afford.
 In practice, Congress approves expenses and then later determines if it will increase the government's ability to borrow money.
 This act raises the debt ceiling.

 When the act created the Bureau of the Budget, it essentially gave the President control over individual departments.
 This bureau gathers and evaluates the competing requests of governmental departments and agencies.
 This allows the President to create a comprehensive budget.
 He can reduce or raise requests from each department.
 In 1970, the Bureau of the Budget was renamed the Office of Management and Budget.